 Everything you’ve ever wanted to know about laser hair removal for dark skin

-For a long time, laser hair removal for dark skin just didn't exist for a long time, especially in the 90s when the treatment first started gaining popularity.
-But thanks to an increased focus on inclusivity as well as advances in technology in recent years, those with darker skin are finally able to get the treatment.
+Laser hair removal for dark skin didn't exist for a long time, especially in the 90s when the treatment first started gaining popularity.
+But thanks to an increased focus on inclusivity and technological advances in recent years, those with darker skin can finally get the treatment.

 First, a little on the science behind laser hair removal.
 The lasers used in laser hair removal target the pigment in the hair, and the contrast between dark hair and lighter skin helps the laser focus on its bullseye.
 That's why, historically, the ideal candidate was someone with fair skin and dark hair, and laser hair removal for dark skin was a gamble.
 Devices weren’t advanced enough to distinguish well between the pigment in brown or black skin and dark hair, which could cause complications such as scarring and blisters.

 Now, however, there are smarter lasers that can be used in very precise and safe ways, making getting rid of unwanted hair a reality for a broader range of skin tones.

 What are the best lasers for dark skin?

 In recent years, the Cynosure Apogee Elite Nd:YAG laser has become increasingly popular.
 That's because the wavelength of this laser goes deeper into the skin than a diode, so it more successfully bypasses the pigmentation present in the skin.
 This broad-spectrum wavelength also has a lower absorption rate by melanin in the surrounding skin, making it a safe option for medium to dark skin.

 What are the risks of laser hair removal on dark skin?

 As with any cosmetic procedure, there are potential risks involved.
-With laser hair removal, common laser-related side effects for dark or black skin include hyperpigmentation, or dark spots, and hypopigmentation, in which the skin pigment lightens.
-To reduce the risk of side effects, be sure to go to an experienced medical professional who has used lasers to remove hair from dark skin.
+With laser hair removal, rare but possible laser-related side effects for dark or black skin include hyperpigmentation, or dark spots, and hypopigmentation, in which the skin pigment lightens.
+To reduce the risk of side effects, be sure to go to an experienced medical professional who is experienced with using lasers to remove hair from dark skin.